French battleship Carnot: Armament and armor

-Carnots main armament consisted of two Canon de 305 mm Modèle 1887 guns in two single-gun turrets, one each fore and aft.
+Carnot's main armament consisted of two Canon de 305 mm Modèle 1887 guns in two single-gun turrets, one each fore and aft.
 She also mounted two Canon de 274 mm Modèle 1887 guns in two single-gun turrets, one amidships on each side, sponsoned out over the tumblehome of the ship's sides.
 Her secondary armament consisted of eight Canon de 138.6 mm Modèle 1888 guns, which were mounted in single turrets at the corners of the superstructure.

 Light armament for defense against torpedo boats consisted of eight Canon de 65 mm Modèle 1891 quick-firing guns on the shelter deck amidships and forward and aft of the superstructure, twelve 47 mm Modèle 1885 quick-firing guns, and eight 37 mm revolving cannon.
 Her armament suite was rounded out by four 450 mm torpedo tubes, two of which were submerged in the ship's hull, with the other two in trainable deck mounts.